hpe-storage/scod/docs/container_storage_provider/hpe_alletra_storage_mp/index.md

 !!! note
     LDAP users are not supported by the CSP.

+### Virtual Domains

+Virtual Domains are not yet fully supported by the CSP.
+From HPE CSI Driver v2.5.0, it's possible to manually create the Kubernetes hosts connecting to storage within the Virtual Domain.
+Once the hosts have been created, deploy the CSI driver with the Helm chart using the "disableHostDeletion" parameter set to "true".
+The Virtual Domain user may create the hosts through the Virtual Domain if the "AllowDomainUsersAffectNoDomain" parameter is set to either "hostonly" or "yes" on the array.

+!!! note
+    Remote Copy Groups managed by the CSP have not been tested with Virtual Domains at this time.

 ## VLUN Templates

 A VLUN template enables the export of a virtual volume as a VLUN to hosts.
 For more information, see the [HPE Primera OS Commmand Line Interface - Installation and Reference Guide](https://support.hpe.com/hpesc/public/docDisplay?docId=a00105286en_us&page=createvlun.html).